ktauchathuranga/structure-map/README.md

 # Structure Map

-A Visual Studio Code extension to list and map your project folder structure in a markdown file.
+A Visual Studio Code extension to list and map your project folder structure in a markdown file, including information about ignored files and folders based on `.gitignore`.

 ---